Wendy Scholtens: Early life and education

 Scholtens moved to Fort Smith, Arkansas after her birth occurred at Geneva, Illinois during June 25, 1969.
 She and "[her] brother ... spent a lot of time on [their] family driveway playing basketball".
 Scholtens was on a basketball team while attending elementary school.
 At Fort Smith Southside, they were first in the Arkansas Overall State Basketball Championship twice during the late 1980s.
 She and Arkansas Best appeared at the 18U AAU National Tournament during 1987.
+Scholtens appeared "in the state girl's high school All-Star game" that year.

-That year, Vanderbilt University gave her an athletic scholarship.
+In 1987, Vanderbilt University gave her an athletic scholarship.
 Scholtens was interested in joining the FBI before she started her basketball experience with the university.
 At the NCAA Division I women's basketball tournament, Scholtens and her team reached the regional semifinals during 1990.
 They also competed in the regional semifinals at the following year's event.

 Scholtens was first in rebounds and points every year while at Vanderbilt.
-After leaving the team in 1991, she overall had 2602 points and 1272 rebounds.
+She also led in season blocks twice.
+After leaving the team in 1991, she had 2602 points and 1272 rebounds overall.
 Her points remained in first for the school until Chantelle Anderson became the new leader in 2003.
+Scholtens continued to lead in career rebounds for Vanderbilt during the 2020s.

 In the Southeastern Conference, Scholtens held consecutive season records in points and rebounds between 1989 and 1991.
-With her overall statistics, she was in the top ten for the SEC with her points and rebounds in 2023.
+With her overall statistics, she was in the top ten for the SEC with her points and rebounds in 2025.
 Scholtens resumed her post-secondary education when she attended the University of Arkansas at Little Rock throughout the 1990s.

 Career

 At the 1989 U.S. Olympic Festival, she finished in third place with the South basketball team.
-Scholtens was with the DKB Bank of Tokyo for her basketball career from 1991 to 1992.
+Scholtens was with the DKB Bank of Tokyo for her basketball career in 1991.
 She was hired by Barber Law Firm during 1996 before her marriage that year.
 Wendy Wood spent ten years there as an attorney.
 She began her experience at the Arkansas Court of Appeals during 2006 as the law clerk for Judge Larry Vaught.
 Wood continued her position before being elected as Vaught's successor in 2022.
 Her judgeship began the following year.